Grain Bill: 60% Corn, 10% Oats, 15% Wheat, 15% Malted Barley.

 - Must be aged in new oak charred barrels.

-- Must be distilled to no more than 160 proof and entered into the barrel at 125 proof.
+- Must be distilled to no more than 160 proof and barreled at 125 proof.

 - Must be bottled at no less than 80 proof.